Emirhan32213/TikTokForOperaSidebar/README.md

-# TikTokForOperaSidebar
+# TikTokForOperaSidebar #DEPRECATED (Now it is built-in)
-A Opera extension for use TikTok in Sidebar
+A Opera extension made for using tiktok.com in Opera sidebar.